-We decided to end our 13-month long journey back in the country where we truly discovered our love of travel together: Germany.
+We decided to end our 13-month world trip back in the country where we truly discovered our love of travel together: Germany.
 We started in Freiburg im Breisgau, a small city in the Black Forest.
-We had visited Freiburg once before and loved for its overall relaxed vibe, its pretty location, and its food.
+We had visited Freiburg once before and loved for its overall relaxed vibe, its pretty location, and its food (specifically Flammkuchen).
 We were excited to return and our memories did not deceive us.
 Freiburg is indeed one of the loveliest and most enjoyable cities we’ve visited.
 And, as a bonus, it’s the sunniest city in Germany!
-We’re happy to share our recommendations for what to do (and eat and drink!) in Freiburg, Germany.
+We’re happy to share our recommendations for things to do in Freiburg and where to eat the best Flammkuchen.

 After taking the funicular up, we walked down.
 If you do the same, you’ll find yourself right in the middle of Freiburg’s Old Town (Altstadt).

 Want to see colorful and half-timbered buildings as you walk along cobblestone streets?
-Freiburg’s Alstadt is the place for you!
+Freiburg’s Old Town is the place for you!
 There are also two old city gates (Schwabentor and Martinstor).